 Another talented tech-savvy woman who joined the conversation is Stephanie Levine, senior UI/UX Designer at Justin Alexander.
 We’ve known Stephanie since 2014, the very first year of our cooperation with Justin Alexander – a US-based marketplace that has collected the most stunning bridal dresses from famous brands.
 We’ve helped Justin Alexander build a custom web platform combining multiple brands as well as completely redesign the website to make it fully responsive.
 Being inspired by Stephanie’s professionalism and dedicated attitude to work, we asked her to share her career story.
 Here is what Stephanie believes we should do to attract more women into the tech world:

-Statistics on women in tech across the European Union
+Women in tech across the EU

 In 2015, Ireland, Finland, and Sweden were the EU countries most welcoming female IT specialists, with 25%, 23%, and 21% of women engaged in tech, respectively.
 As for the recent statistics on women pursuing tech careers across the EU, the following data speaks for itself: